jonatas15/jmscroll/README.md

  <td>
   <table>
    <tr>
+    <td colspan="2">If none of the above suits your needs, you can go with the pure js progress bar (a span inside a full width div and animation of span's width to fill all the container)</td>
     <td><b>progressBarSpeed</b></td>
     <td>While loading (at least for loadingContentDelay milliseconds) a jQuery progress bar is shown with it's width getting animated every progressBarSpeed milliseconds</td>
    </tr>